T1i2n3a4/moms-wellbeing-club/README.md

 * Acknowledgements
     * Special thanks of gratitude to my project mentor Daisy McGir for her guidance at every stage of the project,continuos support, understanding, encouragement and supply with useful information .
     * Special thanks of gratitude to our cohort tutor Irene Neville for her continuos support, for informational material and for providing with all the facilities required during the project developement.
-    * Code Institute Learning Programm.
+    * Code Institute Team.
+    * Thank you to my family for their understanding, patience, support and encouragement.